Neural Embedding Compression For Efficient Multi-Task Earth Observation Modelling: METHOD

 \textbf{Distortion Term --- SSL:} Our distortion term is an aggregate loss over downstream tasks which are \textit{a priori} unknown.
 Therefore, we require a proxy for this quantity.
 In this work, we leverage self-supervised learning for this purpose, allowing for training on large unlabeled datasets to produce general-purpose embeddings which have shown competitive performance in many downstream tasks~\cite{ssl_remote_sensing}.

 Specifically, we use MAE~\cite{mae} with a standard vision transformer~(ViT)~\cite{vit} architecture.
 MAE masks part of the input and tasks the model with recovering it based on the unmasked input.
 This is achieved by minimizing the mean squared error between the masked input and its reconstruction, which we take as our distortion term.
-We choose MAE due to its simplicity and computational efficiency and the ViT-B architecture due to its wide use in recent EO models~\cite{prithvi, satmae, rvsa}.
+We choose MAE due to its simplicity and applicability to a large range of downstream tasks and the ViT-B architecture due to its wide use in recent EO models~\cite{prithvi, satmae, rvsa}.
 However, any loss that encourages generally useful embeddings for EO and any compatible encoder architecture can be used.